The classification of 2-connected 7-manifolds: Introduction

 \subsection{Elaboration of the classification}

-If we are simply interested in whether $M_0$ and $M_1$ are diffeomorphic, we can consider the following simpler invariant.
-Let $TH^4(M) \subset H^4(M)$ be the torsion subgroup, let $\aut(b_M)$ be the group of automorphisms of the linking form $b_M$ and recall that $\beta_k = p_M - d_\pi k \in T$ for each $k \in S_{d_\pi}$.
-We define the {\em reduced splitting function of $M$} (the terminology is explained in Section \ref{subsec:splitting_functions}) to be the function
+Theorem \ref{thm:class} is a ``polarised'' classification result in the sense that it identifies whether a given isomorphism of the cohomology is realised by some diffeomorphism.
+If we are simply interested in whether $M_0$ and $M_1$ are diffeomorphic (without specifying how the diffeomorphism acts on cohomology) then we can consider a coarser invariant than the generalised Eells-Kuiper invariant.
+Let $\aut(b_M)$ be the group of automorphisms of the linking form $b_M$ and recall that for each $k \in S_{d_\pi}$ we have ${\beta_k = p_M - d_\pi k \in TH^4(M)}$, which is the homogeneity defect of the quadratic refinement $q_M^{e_\pi k}$.
+We define the {\em smooth splitting set} of $M$ to be the set